mohan-chinnappan-n/mohan-chinnappan-n.github.io/sfdc/GroupAssignmentBatchable.md

  If set to a higher value, Salesforce chunks the records returned by the QueryLocator into smaller batches of up to 200 records.

- In case if GroupAssignmentBatchable it batch record size will 200 records since start(...) returns a QueryLocator
+ In case of GroupAssignmentBatchable the batch record size will 200 records since start(...) returns a QueryLocator

 Iterable: